freakingdocs/website/docs/spring/database-connection-on-pcf.md

 ---

 At some point in your life you'll want to connect to a database on PCF.
 That's cool.
-Once you proviion a service, it'll jam a bunch of information in a JSON has that shows up as an environment variable called `VCAP_SERVICES`.
+Once you provision a service, it'll jam a bunch of information in a JSON string that shows up as an environment variable called `VCAP_SERVICES`.
 It's kind of a bummer to parse JSON in an environment variable, but fear not!
 Spring Boot does this for you!

 All you need to do is reference the values you want under `vcap.services.<SERVICE-INSTANCE>` where `<SERVICE-INSTANCE>` is the name you specified when you created the service on PCF.

-So your application properties file for your database might look like this...
+So your spring application properties file for your database might look like this...
 ```
 spring.datasource.url=${vcap.services.<MY-COOL-DATABASE-SERVICE-NAME>.credentials.jdbc_uri}
 spring.datasource.username=${vcap.services.<MY-COOL-DATABASE-SERVICE-NAME>.credentials.username}